matloff/fastStat/README.md

 &beta;<sub>4</sub> age<sup>2</sup> +
 &beta;<sub>5</sub> ht age

-This is still a linear model, as it is linear in &beta;.
+This is still a linear model, as it is linear in &beta;, even though it is nonlinear in height and age.

 We can fit polynomial models using the [polreg](https://cran.rstudio.com/web/packages/polyreg/index.html)